kushigowdadk-lang/project_13/README.md

-Here’s a clean, professional **README.md** you can directly paste into your GitHub repo 👇

----

-# 🧠 Breast Cancer Detection using SVM
+ Breast Cancer Detection using SVM

 This project uses **Machine Learning (Support Vector Machine)** to classify breast cancer tumors as **Malignant** or **Benign** using a built-in dataset from `sklearn`.